Noeska/illegiblesemantics/projects/proj-2.md

 The logo below was based on Dark Angel's logo.
 Though technically not a band from the Bay Area -- though still from California -- , I feel their logo captures best the look of the U.S. Thrash genre. -->

 It can be difficult to differentiate between a US Thrash band and a German one; perhaps the only clue is that US Thrash logos are more likely to have hints or elements of **symmetry** (because Americans love symmetry in all things except the balance of power) and **interconnectedness** to them.
-Come to think of it, they may also have more likelihood of having an **outline** or **"halo"** surrounding the the letters.
+Come to think of it, they may also have more likelihood of having an **outline** or **"halo"** surrounding the letters.
 ![Thrash Metal](..\assets\img\projects\proj-2\thrash.jpg)

 ##### Some US Thrash bands to check out: